riceissa/document-templates/README.md

     - `default.css`
     - `README.md`

-The BSD 3-clause license and MIT license are reproduced below for convenience.
+The BSD 3-clause license and MIT license are reproduced below for compliance.

 ### BSD 3-clause license